 My take on the Pearl Roadshow Drumsets are that they are a great value buy regardless of the level you are at.

-It’s so hard to know if the cheap instruments online are going to be junk that your gonna end up wasting your money and time on, or if you are getting a solid instrument.
+It’s so hard to know if the cheap instruments online are going to be junk that your gonna end up wasting your money and time on, or if you are getting one of the best acoustic drums.
 And on top of that, sometimes it’s hard enough to figure out what your going to get with your purchase as some descriptions are elusive at best.

 Fortunately, The Pearl Roadshow Drumset offer an inexpensive option that is so much better than most of the options in it’s price range with many of the other drumsets being no better than cheap toys that won’t be fun to play and ultimately be a waste of money.
-Not only is the quality great for the price but this drumset truly comes with everything you need to get up and playing.
+Not only is the quality great for the price but this drumset truly comes with everything you need to get up and playing, making it one of the best drums & percussion you can buy.

 The Pearl Export Series Drumset was the drumset I started on and I still have the same drumset (now in my rehearsal space when I’m not on tour) and it’s been well over 20 years since I got the drums.